rhiannonmcn/Harry-Potter-Quiz/README.md

 ![A11y color contrast accessibility](docs/readme-images/color-contrast-accessibility-validator.png)

-Adobe Color was used to test that the color scheme was accessible for people with different types of blindness, which it also succeeded in doing.
+Adobe Color was used to also test the color contrast of the color scheme that was initially chosen.

 ![Adobe Colour contrast checker](docs/readme-images/color-contrast-checker.png)
 ![Adobe Color contrast checker image 2](docs/readme-images/color-contrast-checker2.png)

+Adobe Color was also used to test that the color scheme was accessible for people with different types of blindness, which it also succeeded in doing.

 ## Responsive Testing